inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_vpc_link.md

 `vpc_link_id` _(required)_

-: The identifier of the VpcLink.
+: The identifier of the VPC link.

 ## Properties

 `id`
-: The identifier of the VpcLink.
-It is used in an Integration to reference this VpcLink.
+: The identifier of the VPC link used to integrate to reference this VPC link.

 `name`
 : The name used to label and identify the VPC link.